 I always thaw my shrimp before cooking.
 It's a very simple process.
 You can either move the shrimp to the fridge overnight or put them in a colander and rinse them with cool water until they are thawed.

 How can you tell if shrimp are cooked?

 Shrimp are cooked with they turn pink and just start to curl.
 They cook fast and overcooked shrimp can be chewy, so don't overcook them.

 Can you make the packets ahead of time?

 You can even make the packets ahead of time and have them ready when 6 o'clock rolls around or guests arrive.

-All around this fast, simple and healthy meal is one you will not be able to resist making on repeat.
+This Grilled Shrimp in Foil reminds me of the most delicious Low Country Boil at home.
+This fast, simple and healthy meal is one you will not be able to resist making on repeat.

 As always, I'd love for you to try it yourself and let me know what you think.

 This dish is actually a complete meal in the packet BUT it would also go well with some additional side dishes.
 Here are some ideas of other fresh and healthy summer recipes to round out a menu.